 REQUIRED COURSES UNITS

 POLIT 100 American Politics 3

 ECON 200 Principles of Macroeconomics 3

 ECON 201 Principles of Microeconomics 3

-GEOG110 Physical Geography 3
+GEOG 110 Physical Geography 3

 HIST 100 History of the United States to 1877 3

 HIST 101 History of the United States 1865 to 3

+Present

-PHIL 103 Present Introduction to Logic: Argument and Evidence 3
+PHIL 103 Introduction to Logic: Argument and 3

+Evidence

 TOTAL UNITS 21

 Lower division requirements for students interested in transferring to a four year institution in this field may differ from associate degree requirements.
 Prospective transfer students should complete the general education and lower division requirements of the school to which they will be transferring.
 See a counselor for details.
+Information is also available at www.assist.org.